 Variations

-Store these brownies in the fridge, in an airtight container for 4-5 days.
+Store your Bailey’s Irish cream brownies in the fridge, in an airtight container, or just wrap the pan well in plastic wrap, for 4-5 days.
 I recommend bringing them to room temperature before eating however eating them cold will make the texture even fudgier.

 These brownies can even be frozen.
 Again, use an airtight container and store them in the freezer for up to 3 months.